Characteristics of dark current from an S-band rf gun with exchangeable photocathode system: THE CLARA INJECTOR AND GUN

-The CLARA machine and injector beamline is described elsewhere~[\onlinecite{PhysRevAccelBeams.23.044801}]; the injector line consists of the gun and a beampipe approximately 1m long containing a lightbox through which the photoinjector laser is directed onto the cathode, a wall current monitor to measure beam charge, and a scintillation (YAG) screen on which the beam and the dark current emerging from the gun is observed.
-Immediately after the screen is the first main accelerating cavity where electrons gain their full energy.
-The beampipe is nominally 35 mm radius, but the coupler and light box assembly contain narrower apertures through which the beam and dark current pass before they reach the first screen.
+The CLARA machine and injector beamline is described elsewhere~[\onlinecite{PhysRevAccelBeams.23.044801}]; the injector line consists of the gun and a beampipe approximately 1m long containing a light box through which the photoinjector laser is directed onto the cathode, a wall current monitor (WCM) to measure beam charge, and a scintillation (YAG) screen on which the beam and the dark current emerging from the gun are observed.
+Immediately after the screen is the first main accelerating cavity.